10 Questions To Ask BEFORE You Choose a Real Estate Agent

 Questions to Ask: Choosing a Real Estate Agent to Buy or Sell a Home

-One of the first things we tell our clients: "Today we are going to learn more about our ability to work together.
-Should you choose a different Real Estate Agent to represent you, we will not be offended, just let us know."
+One of the first things we tell our clients: "Today, we will learn more about our ability to work together.
+Should you choose a different Real Estate Agent to represent you, we will not be offended; just let us know."

-It's important for consumers to understand that the Real Estate Agent will likely be interviewing them as well.
+Consumers must also understand that the Real Estate Agent will likely be interviewing them.

 Without further ado, let's dive in on the questions to ask:

-The first questions you should ask a Real Estate Agent is if they work full-time.
-If the answer is 'no' that is a red-flag and typically is reason enough to move on to the next candidate.
+First, you should ask a Real Estate Agent if they work full-time.
+If the answer is 'no,' that is a red flag and typically is reason enough to move on to the next candidate.
 Would you want someone working for you part-time?

-If your real estate market is anything like mine in Raleigh, NC buyers need to act fast when they find a home to buy.
-33 is the average number of days a home stays on the market is 34, and any home worth buying is typically sold in a handful of days.
-Good deals are typically sold in the first day or two, sometimes in the first hour or two.
+If your real estate market is anything like mine in Raleigh, NC, buyers need to act fast when they find a home to buy.
+The average number of days a home stays on the market is 34, and any home worth buying is typically sold in a handful of days.
+Good deals are typically sold in the first day or two, sometimes in the first hour.

-When interviewing a Real Estate Agent you want to make sure you hire someone who is going to give you a full-time effort.
+When interviewing a Real Estate Agent, you want to hire someone who will give you a full-time effort.

-What makes you Different from other Real Estate Agents?
+2. What Makes You Different From Other Real Estate Agents?

 Real Estate Agents come in many different shapes, sizes, personality types, skill sets, and work ethics.
 Which Realtor is right for you?

-When interviewing there are certain things to look for.
-One of the first things I would look for in a Real Estate Agent is someone who isn't afraid to tell me 'no.' You don't want a salesperson, you want someone who is going to hold your hand and help you find the best possible home in the price range and location you're searching.
+When interviewing, there are certain things to look for.
+One of the first things I would look for in a Real Estate Agent is someone who isn't afraid to tell me 'no.' You don't want a salesperson; you want someone who will hold your hand and help you find the best possible home in the price range and location you're searching.

-Too often Agents are focused on the number of homes they've sold and that is not a statistic that helps your clients.
+Too often, Agents are focused on the number of homes they've sold, which is not a statistic that helps your clients.

 Asking this question helps to demonstrate what type of experience the Real Estate Agent has.
-It's a much better indicator of experience than asking 'how many years have you been in the business?'
+It's a better indicator of experience than asking 'how many years have you been in the business?'
 Some Real Estate Agents have been in the business for 10 years and have helped five clients.
-In comparison, some Agents just started their careers, and others have been in real estate for 3 years and helped 50.
+In comparison, some Agents just started their careers, and others have been in real estate for three years but have helped 50 clients.

-When it is time for you to obtain a mortgage, we recommend certain folks is because we have worked with a number of people and have a select group we feel is the best to represent our client's interest.
-Certain people have a great chemistry when working together.
+When it is time for you to obtain a mortgage, we recommend certain folks because we have worked with several people and have a select group that best represents our client's interest.
+Certain people have great chemistry when working together.

-Team is a great word to describe your relationship with your Agent, your attorney, your mortgage lender, and everyone involved in the transaction.
-Who does your Real Estate Agent work with and why?
+Team is a great word to describe your relationship with your Agent, attorney, mortgage lender, and everyone involved in the transaction.
+Who does your Real Estate Agent work with, and why?
 The why is an important aspect.
-It's a big reason why we wrote an article on disclosing your relationship with your lender.
-Too many Agents accept money or gifts from Lenders and this is not right, at least in our opinion.
+It's a big reason we wrote an article on disclosing your relationship with your lender.
+Too many Agents accept money or gifts from Lenders, which is not right, at least in our opinion.

 We are focused on our customer experience.
-When someone represents Raleigh Realty, whether it's an Agent or someone we work with. our brand reputation is on the line.
+When someone represents Raleigh Realty, whether an Agent or someone we work with, our brand reputation is on the line.
 There is nothing more important to us than our reputation among consumers.
 We are focused on our customer experience and providing only the best recommendations.

-Clients spend months searching for a home to buy and finally they found one!
-It isn't until this point that they start speaking with a mortgage lender, and often times they find out they are not qualified to buy the house.
+Clients spend months searching for a home to buy and finally find one.
+It isn't until this point that they start speaking with a mortgage lender, and oftentimes, they find out they are not qualified to buy the house.

-If you want to go look at homes without a pre-approval you are wasting everyone's time.
-Over the last year I have shown homes to around 50 people who didn't have a pre-approval and only a couple of them could actually afford the homes they were looking at.
+If you want to look at homes without a mortgage pre-approval, you are wasting everyone's time.
+Over the last year, I have shown homes to around 50 people who didn't have pre-approval, and only a couple could afford the homes they were looking at.

-Do you have Reviews and Contact Information from past Clients?
+6. Do You Have Reviews and Contact Information From Past Clients?

-Reviews of Real Estate Agents is an important part of choosing the right person to help you.
-It's no secret that a lot of the reviews online are fake, which makes it important that you have videos and photos to back it up.
-Here is one way in which we are using video to tell a story:
+Reviews of Real Estate Agents are important in choosing the right person to help you.
+It's no secret that many reviews online are fake, making it important to have videos and photos to back it up.

-Facebook is a great spot for reviews as well since you can look the people up to see if they are real or not.
-You can also message them directly on the social media platform to learn more about their experience with that Agent.
+Facebook is also a great spot for reviews since you can look the people up to see if they are real.
+You can also message them on social media to learn about their experience with that Agent.

 A great question to ask when choosing a Real Estate Agent to represent you is how will you negotiate on our behalf?